About

 While doing renovations to our home in Melville, we discovered via the original plans that the house was to turn 100 in 2012.
 This led to me try to track down a picture of what the house originally looked like which in turn exposed me to the fascinating history of the city.
 I discovered that many old houses and buildings were gone forever but at the same time, saw that many were still around.
 I wanted to find as many as I could and show ‘then & now’ comparisons as well as highlight those long gone.

-This was overtaken by an offer from Penguin to write ‘Johannesburg Then and Now’ in late 2016.
+An offer from Penguin to write ‘Johannesburg Then and Now’ came in late 2016.
 The book was completed in July 2018 with ‘now’ photography by Yeshiel Panchia and is now available.
 CLICK HERE for list of retailers and formats.

 I’ve yet to find any pictures of my house – although I have come close (if one counts squinting at a zoomed in aerial photo).
 The search continues…